HIT REIT – Hospitality Investors Trust Losses – update April 8, 2021 – Possible bankruptcy

-Unfortunately for investors, Central Trade & Transfer, secondary market for non-traded REITs, recently sold shares of HIT REIT for just $1.01 per share on June 27, 2020.
-This means significant losses to investors, as the original offering price was $25.00 per share.
+Unfortunately for investors, Central Trade & Transfer, secondary market for non-traded REITs, recently sold shares of HIT REIT for just $0.46 per share on March 31, 2021.
+This may indicate significant losses to investors, as the original offering price was $25.00 per share.

 More bad news for investors –The Net Asset Value (NAV) for HIT REIT has reportedly decreased again to $8.35 per share, as of December 31, 2019.
 The previous valuation (at the end of 2018) was $9.21 per share — a 33.6% decrease since the previous valuation in December 2017 of $13.87.

 According to new filings with the SEC, the company reported that its lenders have agreed to extend the expiration date of the forbearance period relating to its mortgage loan, while the REIT considers a pre-packaged Chapter 11 bankruptcy.

 Your financial advisor has a responsibility to perform due diligence on any investment before recommending it to you.
 If your advisor unsuitably recommended HIT REIT and you lost money, the securities attorneys at The White Law Group may be able to help you by filing a FINRA Arbitration claims against the brokerage firm that sold you the investment.

 For a free, no obligation consultation with a securities attorney, please contact the offices of The White Law Group at 1-888-637-5510.

 The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.